jackleemeta/al_downloader_flutter/README.md

 ```
 dependencies:
-  al_downloader: ^1.1.0
+  al_downloader: ^1.1.1
 ```

-run the following line with your commmand line
+run the following line with your command line
 ```
 flutter packages get
 ```